jazzfan2/helper_scripts/README.md

-# Project’s Title: Helper scripts for use with the 'Enhanced Motif Window Manager' (EMWM) and 'XFile'
+# Project’s Title: Helper scripts for EMWM and XFile
 A couple of helper scripts that I made, customizing and facilitating the use of the 'Enhanced Motif Window Manager' (EMWM) and its file manager 'XFile', developped and maintained by Alexander Pampuchin.

 # Description: